Cryptolens/docs/getting-started/unity.md

 <AssemblyOriginatorKeyFile>certifikat.pfx</AssemblyOriginatorKeyFile>
 ...
 ```
-* Step 4: Change Newtonsoft.Json version from `12.0.3` to `13.0.1` in the section below:
+* Step 4: Change Newtonsoft.Json version from `13.0.1` to `12.0.3`(or any other version you would like to use) in the section below:

 ```
 <ItemGroup Condition="'$(TargetFramework)' == 'netstandard2.0' or '$(TargetFramework)' == 'net47' or '$(TargetFramework)' == 'net471' or '$(TargetFramework)' == 'net48'">